flexu/Documentation/FAQ.md

 All revenue generated by the auction will remain in the **FLEXU** economy. **FLEXU** founders and core delivery team can buy and sell **FLEXU**.
 Following the launch of the ICO, the **FLEXU** ecosystems is automatically controlled by smart contracts.

-Ensuring that the **FLEX** team retain tokens in the ecosystem, ensures the team is incentivised to continue to delivering further capability and therefore remain active.
+Ensuring that the **FLEXU** team retain tokens in the ecosystem, ensures the team is incentivised to continue to delivering further capability and therefore remain active.

 ## HOW WILL THE FLEXU TOKEN SALE TAKE PLACE? ##

 **FLEXU** will be available through the official public launch at the Initial Coin Offering ("ICO") stage.
-There will be 10,000,000 initial FLEXU token supply.
+There will be 10,000,000 initial **FLEXU** token supply.
 This will be distributed as follows:

 1,000,000 (10%) will be retained by founding investors;
 2,000,000 (20%) will be retained by founders and the core delivery team;